Nevada Water Science Center

 Annual Peak Flow

-The maximum streamflow occurring in a water year, in cubic feet per second (cfs).
+The maximum discharge/streamflow occurring in a water year, in cubic feet per second (cfs).

 Discharge Date